-In 2023 the National Garden Scheme received legacy gifts totalling £36,751.
-The Trustees are most grateful for the generosity of individuals who decide to support the charity with gifts in their wills.
-The opportunity to support the National Garden Scheme with a legacy gift was highlighted in all 2023 publications and on the website.
+The Trustees are most grateful for Lynda's generosity, and for the generosity of all individuals who decide to support the charity with gifts in their wills.
+The opportunity to support the National Garden Scheme with a legacy gift was highlighted in all 2024 publications and on the website.